framps/raspiBackupDoc/en/src/updates.md

 From time to time a new version of *raspiBackup* is made available for download. which contains new functions, extensions and small fixes.

-This is indicated by *raspiBackup* when it is called up and in the e-mail sent. and you can then use the `-U` parameter to download and activate the latest version. and activate it.
-The current version is saved and with The previous version can be reactivated at any time using the `-V` parameter.
+This is indicated by *raspiBackup* when it is invoked and in any notification.
+You can then use the `-U` parameter to download and activate the latest version.
+The current version is saved and can be reactivated at any time using the `-V` parameter.

-In the case of minor changes, no new release is made available and you are not notified of the change. not notified of the change.
-With the options `-U -S` the current code is always is always downloaded and activated.
+In the case of minor changes, no new release is made available and you are not notified of the change.
+With the options `-U -S` the current code is always downloaded and activated.
 Such an update is generally not necessary and should only be carried out if explicitly requested to do so.

 **Note**:
-No backup of the currently active *raspiBackup* is created.
+No backup of the currently active *raspiBackup* is created in this case.

 Before updating, you should read which changes and new features are included in the new are included in the new version.
 This information can be found in the